artrosaurus/Final-Project-cs50/README.md

 |---|---|---|

 # QUICK START
- Make sure, that you have git installed in your machine before you start with process.
+ Make sure, that you have git installed in your machine before you start with quick start process.
 ---
 # FILES

 ---
 # DESIGN CHOICES